Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 The Florida Hometown Heroes Housing Program assistance can be applied toward closing costs including title insurance, appraisal fees ($400–700), attorney costs, recording fees, prepaid property taxes and insurance escrows, survey costs ($300–500), and pest inspection fees, which typically total 2–5% of the purchase price or $6,000–$15,000 on a $300,000 home.

-2025 Loan Limits: First mortgage loan limits for the Hometown Heroes Program Florida follow FHFA conforming loan limits for the county, with most Florida counties at $766,550 for single-family homes in 2025, while high-cost areas like Monroe County (Florida Keys) reach $1,149,825.
-County-specific examples include Miami-Dade County at $557,750 maximum, Hillsborough County at $472,030, and Volusia County at $472,030, though these limits apply to the primary mortgage backed by Fannie Mae, Freddie Mac, FHA, VA, or USDA, not the Florida Hometown Heroes Housing Program assistance amount which caps at $35,000 regardless of property price.
+First mortgage loan limits for the Hometown Heroes Program Florida follow FHFA conforming loan limits for the county, with most Florida counties at $766,550 for single-family homes in 2025, while high-cost areas like Monroe County (Florida Keys) reach $1,149,825.
+County-specific examples include Miami-Dade County at $557,750 maximum, Hillsborough County at $472,030, and Volusia County at $472,030, though these limits apply to the primary mortgage backed by Fannie Mae, Freddie Mac, FHA, VA, or USDA — not the Florida Hometown Heroes Housing Program assistance amount which caps at $35,000 regardless of property price.

 - Miami-Dade County: Up to $50,000 forgivable over 15 years (prorated forgiveness schedule)